qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_interaction.rst

 ::

   var group1 = new qx.ui.command.Group();
-  group1.addCommand("find", findCommand);
-  group1.addCommand("copy", copyCommand);
-  group1.addCommand("paste", pasteCommand);
+  group1.add("find", new qx.ui.command.Command("Ctrl+F"));
+  group1.add("copy", new qx.ui.command.Command("Ctrl+C"));
+  group1.add("paste", new qx.ui.command.Command("Ctrl+V"));
+  group1.add("showPage2", new qx.ui.command.Command("2"));
   group1.setActive(false); // all commands will be deactivated

-We also provide you with a manager to handle command groups more comfortably.
+We also provide you with a manager to handle command groups more comfortable.
 A common use case is to create multiple instances of one view.
 If every instance creates the same set of commands, a global shortcut will invoke the command on all instances.
-So you can easily add your command groups to a command group manager which will activate only one group.
+Now you can easily add your command groups to a command group manager which will activate only one group.
 An implementation could look like this:

 ::